LeagueSandbox/GameServer/README.md

 # Contributing

-If you're interested in contributing, come find us from [Discord](https://discord.gg/0vmmZ6VAwXB05gB6) and let us know.
-You will need to PM a moderator to get access to development channels.
+Take a look at [this](https://github.com/LeagueSandbox/GameServer/blob/indev/CONTRIBUTING.md)

 # Setup guide
-* Install Microsoft Visual Studio 2015 or newer (Community Edition is fine)
+* Install Microsoft Visual Studio 2017 or newer (Community Edition is fine)
-* Install DotNet 4.6.1 Framework
+* Install latest .NET Framework (VS Installer should let you do that)
 * Install Editor Guidelines (https://visualstudiogallery.msdn.microsoft.com/da227a0b-0e31-4a11-8f6b-3a149cf2e459)
 	* This is strongly encouraged to follow the 120 character limit per line guideline